RECAPEM

 • The main clinical features of HHS are profound hyperglycemia and elevated serum osmolality plus being unwell, especially altered mental status.

-• Do not miss the underlying cause of DKA e.g. sepsis, myocardial infarction.
-The most common cause of death among admitted DKA patients is not DKA, rather its associated condition.
+• Do not miss the underlying cause of DKA e.g. sepsis, or myocardial infarction.
+The most common cause of death among admitted DKA patients is not DKA, but rather its associated condition.

 • Hyperglycemia rarely causes mental status changes unless the serum osmolality is >320 mOsm.
 Thus, if the serum osmolality is <320 mOsm and mental status is significantly abnormal, look for an alternative explanation.

-• If mental status is progressively worsening with initial resuscitation, consider cerebral edema especially in a susceptible group of patients.
+• If the mental status progressively worsens with initial resuscitation, consider cerebral edema, especially in a susceptible group of patients.

 • The main goal of DKA treatment is closing the gap, not normalizing the glucose.

-• Fluid administration should precede insulin therapy in order to restore intravascular volume and tonicity.
+• Fluid administration should precede insulin therapy to restore intravascular volume and tonicity.

 • The ticket for starting insulin is serum potassium above 3.5 mEq/L. Hold insulin therapy if serum K is < 3.5.